ConKruG/wikitopic/README.md

 Please if you use the package in your research, cite it in your paper like this:
 Kia, A. N., Murphy, F., 2020.
 Wikipedia topic extractor.
 GitHub; [accessed *date*]. https://github.com/conkrug/wikitopic.
 ## Installation information and requirements
 pre-requisites for the package are nltk and wikipedia package in python.
+Also re, string, and collections must be installed first.
-If not installed you can install them with these commands
+If nltk and wikipedia packages are not installed you can install them with these commands:

 ```sh
 pip install nltk